 While in theory North Korea is still a Communist country, in practice a personality cult around the Kim family dominates.
-However, since the country is still run according to Communist administrative customs, CPCO is still indicated as the main engine.
+However, since the country is still run according to Communist administrative customs, CPCO is still indicated as the main engine, but it can be seen as being blended with (or even eclipsed by) Dictatorial paranoia.
 Additionally, the emphasis of its leader (and the means by which the country is ruled) is shifting away from the army and more towards the Korea's Workers Party, illustrated in the parade for the 75th anniversary of the Party in October 2020, which prominently displayed the "Party's Army".
 This shows as well that (Post-)Communism still holds a strong influence.
 The outcome of the 7th Congress of the Korea's Workers Party in May 2016 - the first for 36 years - did not change anything visibly for either economic or ideological issues.
+Declaring itself a "nuclear weapons state" in 2022 has to be seen as a big achievement, from the perspective of CPCO ("see how strong our state is") as well as from the perspective of Dictatorial paranoia (in terms of safety of the leader and personal prestige).
 Christians not only continue to be seen as dangerous and their religion as "opium for the people" - as in classical Communist ideology - but they are also part of the hostile class, according to the country's social stratification system called Songbun.